frconor-ebook/meditations/_posts/2025-02-12-the-anniversary-of-the-women-of-the-prelature.md

 It was almost amusing to see.
 In spite of his best efforts, he really couldn\'t hack it.
-In that little moment or two, you could see the difference in the quality of the talents of each person.
+In that little moment or two, you could see the difference in the quality of the talents of each individual person.
 We all have a different role to play.

 When we look at the seeds that St. Josemaría has sown in the world by the will of God with the women of the Prelature, we could think, on this